What do I include in my GDPR cookie banner?

 Example: “We would like to use cookies to give you the best experience while visiting our website.”
 Or “For performance purposes we would like to place cookies.
 Click Accept when you are okay with our request, or Deny when you do not agree”.

-2. Link to the Cookie Policy
+2. A link to the Cookie Policy

 In your cookie consent banner, you should show a link to your Cookie Policy.
 In this cookie policy, you should state which cookies are used, why they are used and for how long they will be stored.
 You can refer to the cookie policy with “Read More” or “Read Our Cookie Policy” or anything similar.